 How to structure your funding pitch

-Your pitch is a once in a lifetime opportunity to showcase your startup and encourage a panel of investors or a VC firm to back you.
+Your pitch is a once (or twice, or three times…) in a lifetime opportunity to showcase your startup and encourage a panel of investors or a VC firm to back you.
 Typically, a 20-minute funding pitch should follow this structure:

-This slide should provide an overview of the presentation with numbered sections and a clear outline of the structure.
+You should open by providing an overview of the presentation with numbered sections and a clear outline of the structure.

 This is your opportunity to highlight the problem or issue you’re solving, show that there’s a gap in the market for the solution, and demonstrate that you have an in-depth understanding of the marketplace in which you plan to trade.
 Explain how your startup provides a solution, and identify potential for growth and adjustment to cater for changes in the market in the future.

-You’ve highlighted the problem, now explain exactly how you’re going to solve it.
+You’ve highlighted the problem, now explain exactly how you’re going to solve it (a pitch is your chance to tell a story to hook investors).
 Talk about the product or service in detail, making sure that everything you say is relevant to the fundamental problem.
 Show that your company is different and outline your USPs.
 Use case studies and facts and figures to back up your points and provide specific details about your target market.